Couple Seriously Injured in Uber Crash Blocked From Court by Uber Eats Terms

 The McGintys asserted that it was not Georgia but rather their minor daughter who checked that box and clicked the “confirm” button—even though it required attesting to Uber that she was at least 18 years old, She was using her mother’s phone with her mother’s permission to order food through Uber Eats on January 8, 2022, more than two months before the Uber car crash.

 John sustained a fractured sternum and severe fractures to his left arm and wrist.
-He underwent open reduction and internal fixation with a bone graft to address the arm fractures, and has diminished use and sensation in his left wrist.
+He underwent surgery with a bone graft to address the arm fractures, and has diminished use and sensation in his left wrist.

 After the couple filed a complaint against Uber and the driver, Uber moved to compel arbitration.
 Uber maintained that when Georgia signed up for an Uber account in 2015, she agreed to Uber’s terms of use, including the arbitration agreement.
 Therefore, she agreed to arbitrate any disputes with Uber arising out of her use of Uber’s services.